Literature Based Learning

 - Culture and History—the Native American experience, how history shapes us, how ideas bring about change, the impact of war, the role of women over time.

-Comprehensive standards coverage and a modular design permits easy integration into your curriculum.
+Comprehensive standards coverage and a modular design permits easy integration into your curriculum; select exactly what you need for your students.